supernifty/mutational_signature/README.md

 * decompose: calculate signature profile for a single sample
 * generate: build a new set of base signatures (incomplete)
 * plot_components: plot a signature profile
+* reduce_similarity: merge signature definitions with high cosine similarity to generate an "orthogonal" set of signatures